nlina-0/portfolio-2024/README.md

 ### Navigation

+The navigation bar allows users to move to the four main sections of the website which include the home, about, work and blog index page.

 #### Navigation bar - Tablet and Desktop (mockup)
 ![navigation bar mockup](docs/navigation.png)

 - The navigation bar remains static at the top of the page.
-It contains a logo to the left and the options to navigate to on the right.
+It contains a logo to the left and the options to navigate to different pages on the right.
 - The navigation bar remains consistent throughout all pages, except when in mobile display.

 #### Navigation bar - Mobile (mockup)
 ![navigation bar for mobile display mockup](docs/navigation_mobile.png)

-- When the user is in mobile display, the navigation bar will collapse into a hamburger icon (created in css) to the left and only the page title will remain to the right.
-By doing this, the navigation bar will look less condensed and cluttered, thereby keeping a clean and minimal aesthetics when in mobile display mode, consequently improving user experience.
+- When the user is in mobile display, the navigation bar will collapse into a hamburger icon (created in css) that is situated to the left.
+Once clicked, the user will be directed to a separate page that clearly displays the four main pages to navigate to.
+Only the page title remains to the right.
+By doing this, the navigation bar will look less condensed and cluttered during mobile display, thereby keeping a clean and minimal aesthetics, consequently improving user experience.

+- The **X** button at the top left of the page (created using css) will return user to the previous page.

 #### Menu page - Mobile (mockup)